-Α Overview .22
+Α Overview 4

-Our approach to the training of advisers .22
+Our approach to the training of advisers 4

 Who must meet the training standards?
+5

 What are the training standards?
+5

 How do advisers meet the training standards?
+6

 How are training courses and advisers assessed?

 What are the continuing training requirements?

-Further information for advisers
+Further information for advisers 8

 В Who must meet the training standards?
+9

 Advisers providing financial product advice

 Who does not have to comply with the training standards?

-What should licensees do to meet their training obligations?
+What should licensees do to meet their training obligations? .12

 С What are the training standards?

 Flexible approach

 Knowledge requirements

 Skill requirements

-Educational levels
+Educational levels .20

-D How do advisers meet the training standards?
+D How do advisers meet the training standards? .22

-Approved training courses
+Approved training courses .22

 Alternative approaches to meeting the training standards

 Е How are training courses and advisers assessed?

 Who can be an authorised assessor?

 What is the role of an authorised assessor?

 Criteria for assessing a training course

 Evidence of meeting the training standards

+Registering training courses .31

-Assessment of courses for basic deposit products, related non-cash
+Assessment of courses for basic deposit products, related non-cash ~~

 payment products and FHSA deposit accounts

-F Continuing training requirements
+F Continuing training requirements .34

 Our regulatory approach

-App pendix A: Knowledge requirements
+Арр pendix A: Knowledge requirements

 A1 Generic knowledge

-A2 Specialist knowledge
+A2 Specialist knowledge .39

-App endix B: Skill requirements .69
+Арр pendix B: Skill requirements .53

-App endix C: What criteria must a professional or industry association meet to become an authorised assessor? .72
+Арр pendix C: What criteria must a professional or industry

+association meet to become an authorised assessor? .56

-Ann pendix D: What conditions are placed on a professional or
+Арр pendix D: What conditions are placed on a professional or

-[industry association that is an authorised assessor? .73
+industry association that is an authorised assessor? .57

-Kev terms
+Key / terms .58

-Kela ated information . / ď
+Rel ated information .62